MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 >You can perform investigation and mitigation simultaneously during sustained/ongoing attacks.
 >

-1. Turn advanced logging on ADFS if it is not already turned on.
+1. Turn advanced logging on ADFS if it isn't already turned on.
 2. Determine the date and time of start of the attack.
 3. Determine the attacker IP address (might be multiple sources and multiple IP addresses) from the firewall, ADFS, SIEM or Microsoft Entra ID.
 4. Once password spray confirmed, you might have to inform the local agencies (police, third parties, among others).